adelphi-ed-tech/au-courses/content/design-lab.md

-which will make provide basic mechanics such as keeping track of active scenes, inventory, score, etc. You will not just create a game, but a game-for-learning (aka _serious game_) that incorporates elements of your content area.
+which will make provide basic mechanics such as keeping track of active scenes, inventory, score, etc. You will not just create a game, but a game-for-learning (aka _serious game_) that incorporates elements of our STEAM content areas.

 To complete this assignment, you publish your game on Scratch.
 Each team member will also submit a reflection